All motifs

 Their parties were tasteful, if a little loud

-The parties serve as the primary site of public scrutiny, the gathering where Rebekah's (and later Taylor's) behavior is observed, judged, and labeled by the town.
+The parties serve as the primary site of public scrutiny, the gathering where Rebekah's (and later Taylor's) behaviour is observed, judged, and labeled by the town.
 The parties are simultaneously evidence of a marvelous life and the grounds for condemnation.

 Structuralpublic scrutinyjuxtapositionFourth of July